HafizMassamTabraizKhan/todo-list/README.md

 4- HTML best semantics
 5- CSS and linters
-6- Dynamically render tasks using javascript and webpack
+6- Dynamically render tasks using javascript and webpack 7- Add and Remove Todo Task
+8- Edit Todo Task
+9- Remove All Completed Todo Tasks at one click
+10- Interactive List Feature
+11- Save Todo Task to Local Storage

 <p align="right">(<a href="#readme-top">back to top</a>)</p>